 Congress rewrote American immigration law in 1965, ending a system that had imposed drastic restrictions on people from Asia, Africa, and most of Europe while imposing fewer restrictions on peoples from the Americas.
 The new law established uniform national quotas and a variety of special statuses.
 For Puerto Ricans, already US citizens, nothing changed; and Cubans, granted special status as refugees from a Communist country, were welcomed with open arms.
 But for all other Latin Americans the law made it difficult to obtain immigration visas and dangerous to settle in the US without them.

 Migration patterns have been very different in the past fifty years, both because of the law and the changing political economy of the Americas.
 People have been coming north in numbers never before seen and no longer just from Mexico and a few other nations.
 Every country in Central America and South America is now represented in substantial numbers in the United States.
 The Latinx American population surged decade by decade from 7.6 million in 1970 to 14 million in 1980 to 21 million in 1990, 35 million in 2000, 50 million in 2010, and most recently 58 million in 2017.

-Click the image at right for six interactive maps and charts that show the dimension of migrations from Latin America and the migrations of US born Latinx decade by decade since 1850.
+Now please explore the six maps and charts that show the dimension of migrations from Latin America and the migrations of US born Latinx decade by decade since 1850.
 These interactive visualizations allow you to examine separately the volumes of migration of people of each national heritage and the states in which they settled while distinguising between those born in Latin American countries and those born in the United States.
+Explore